UCLComputerScience/COMP0016_Team34.github.io/README.md

 Before you start:
 The UI of this client is developed on a Windows machine, and is only guaranteed to work fine with windows.

+To deploy the client:
+To use the client, one only needs to download the folder "ReceptionistClient\application".
+All libraries and dependencies are provided in that folder.

 To run the client:
 Go inside the "ReceptionistClient\application" folder, and double click on "launchClient(.vbs)".